williamsbdev/williamsbdev.github.io/README.md

     gem install jekyll

+If changes are made to the styling or JavaScript, run the following:

+    npm install
+    make changes
+    grunt deploy

 Once this has finished installing all the dependencies, run the following command to spin up the site locally at localhost:4000: